 Since 2002, I have had the opportunity to provide counseling to adolescents in a wilderness therapy program, incarcerated individuals in a drug and alcohol program, homeless Veterans in a transitional housing program, and Veterans and military families in a community mental health setting.
 I have been seeing individuals in my private practice since 2015.

-I have been living as an expat in Berlin since January 2017 and besides counseling, I enjoy running, writing, and exploring the city and its surrounding forests and lakes.
+I have lived as an expat in Berlin since January 2017 and enjoy running, writing, and exploring the city and its surrounding forests and lakes.

 Education and Training

 2016 Eye Movement Desensitization and Reprocessing (EMDR) Training (50 hours)